 Planting Zucchini and Summer Squash

 Summer squash is grown very easily from seed.
-You can either start seeds indoors, three to four weeks before your last frost date, or sow them directly in the garden after all danger of frost has passed.
-Plant seeds in hills of six seeds, and thin to the three strongest seedlings after they have their first true leaves.
-Summer squash should be planted in full sun, in rich, well-drained soil that has been amended with compost and manure--these plants are heavy feeders!
+You can either start seeds indoors, three to four weeks before your last frost date or sow them directly in the garden after all danger of frost has passed.
+Plant seeds in hills of six seeds, and then thin to the three strongest seedlings after they have their first true leaves.
+Summer squash should be planted in full sun, in rich, well-drained soil that has been amended with compost and manure--these plants are heavy feeders.

 How to Grow Zucchini and Summer Squash